crisperdue/prooftoys-site/content/_index.md

 ---

 <style>
-.content p, .content ul {
+/* Use bigger text and extra whitespace on this page. */ .content p, .content ul {
   font-size: 1.15rem;
 }
+.content h3 {
+  margin-top: 1em;
+}
 </style>

 <br>

-## What is Prooftoys?
+## **What is Prooftoys?**

-Prooftoys is a resource for learning about logic and proof, tailored specifically for beginners, who may have little background in mathematics and no background in formal logic.
+Prooftoys is a resource for learning the principles of **logic** and **proof**, tailored specifically for beginners, who may have little background in mathematics and no background in formal logic.
 Its goal is to be a more enjoyable and rewarding road to learning and applying these powerful tools.
 It includes an embedded **proof builder** tool to help you construct real proofs.

-## Get introduced
+### **Get introduced**

 {{% divstyle style="float: right; xmargin: 2em 10% 0 10%" %}}
 <a href="{{< relref "/logic-pix-intro.md" >}}">